hyperion-project/hyperion.docs/docs/json/Subscribe.md

 # Subscription
-During a `serverinfo` request the caller can optionally subscribe to updates -- either to specific [serverinfo parts](/json/ServerInfo.html#parts) or all available data.
+During a `serverinfo` request the caller can optionally subscribe to updates, either to specific [serverinfo parts](/json/ServerInfo.md#parts-of-a-serverinfo-response) or all available data.
 These updates will be pushed whenever a server-side data change occurs, without the need for the caller to poll.